springernature/vpat/springerlink.md

 <td>
 The pages found at link.springer.com generally do not depend solely on sensory characteristics such as shape, size, visual location, orientation, or sound to understand their content.
 <br><br>
-Icons may be displayed to control functionality.
-Adjacent visible text labels or WAI-ARIA labels may also be provided to ensure that relationships are available to Assistive Technologies.
+We make use of graphical icons on controls.
+Adjacent visible text labels or WAI-ARIA labels are generally provided.
 <br><br>
 Some icons (e.g. "next" and "previous" pagination controls on search results pages) in the <strong>older</strong> design (currently Journals, and ancillary pages such as search, indexes, and account management) lack accessible names.
 Users who are unable to perceive these icons by their sensory characteristics may be unable to use these controls.
 We are in the process of transferring all content from the older design to the newer design, which will remove the reliance on sensory characteristics for understanding.
 <br><br>